Subscribe and choose a new cookbook

 Remove the pan from the heat and scoop out the chicken breasts from the poaching liquid.
+Wrap the chicken in tin foil and leave to rest for 5 mins.
 Slice or tear the chicken into pieces and use in salads, soups or sandwiches.

 It should take around 10-12 minutes to poach chicken breasts over a very low heat on the hob, or until the juices run clear when pierced in the thickest part.
 If the chicken breasts are very large, or your pan is on the small side, it could take a little longer.
 Don’t be tempted to increase the heat to cook the chicken more quickly as this can make it tough.

 Remove from the cooking liquid using a slotted spoon.
 Insert a skewer into the thickest part of the breast, remove the skewer and press the meat to encourage the juices to escape.
 They should run clear.
 If pink or cloudy, you need to cook it for a bit longer.
 If in doubt, cut into the thickest part and check the flesh is opaque with no pink parts.
 If cooking chicken breasts of different sizes, check the largest one.